Sibghatullah-Laghari/universalLab/SRS.md

 ### Deployment

-* Offline desktop application package
+* Standalone desktop package
-* Client-ready installation setup
+* Client-ready installer
 * Support for local laboratory environments

 ---

-# 8. Conclusion
+# 8. Summary

-The Universal Laboratory Barcode Tracking System provides a simple but practical framework for barcode-based laboratory sample identification.
-By leveraging Java 17, Maven, and ZXing, the application delivers a lightweight and portable solution while maintaining flexibility for future enhancements such as databases, graphical interfaces, reporting tools, and laboratory information management capabilities.
+The Universal Laboratory Barcode Tracking System offers a practical framework for laboratory sample identification using barcode technology.
+Built with Java 17, Maven, and ZXing, it provides a lightweight, portable, and maintainable solution while remaining flexible enough to support future enhancements such as databases, graphical user interfaces, reporting capabilities, and complete laboratory information management features.